-WEAmericas participants in the past have met with organizations like the Cherie Blair Foundation and Wal-Mart Foundation, as well as local businesses and organizations in Washington, Boston, Kansas City, and Las Vegas.
+WEAmericas participants in the past have met with organizations like the Cherie Blair Foundation and Wal-Mart Foundation, as well as smaller local businesses and organizations in Washington, Boston, Kansas City, and Las Vegas.
 Ana Valerie Mandri Rohen, founder of El Triunfo Conservation Fund in Mexico said, “these fascinating women have so much to share; we are learning so much from the program as well as each other.”
 Participant Luzmila Huarancca Gutierrez, a textiles manufacturer from Peru, said: “I will share everything that I learn with the women in my village.”